Undervalued Properties and Mortgages Explained

 Independent Mortgage Advisor

-The mortgage valuation is a vital step in the home-buying process, but what happens if the bank valuation is lower than the purchase price?
-This can quickly put the brakes on things and leave you with limited options, because if the house is undervalued, your whole mortgage may need to change.
+The mortgage valuation is vital in home buying, but what happens if the bank valuation is lower than the purchase price?
+This can quickly put the brakes on things and leave you with limited options because your whole mortgage may need to change if the house is undervalued.

-But all is not lost – with the right help, you’ll be able to move forward and hopefully come to an agreement with both the lender and seller.
+But all is not lost—with the right help, you’ll be able to move forward and hopefully reach an agreement with both the lender and seller.
 This article outlines what to do should this situation arise.

 What happens if a surveyor undervalues a home you’re buying?